 Welcome to another edition of “People Pulse.”
-Always hoping to bring you interesting folks doing even more interesting things in the Orlando and Central Florida area, we introduce Christina Rodriguez of @SimpleTasteBuds.
-Christina’s Instagram is a delicious treat highlighting some of the most delicious eats and treats in an around the Central Florida area; we’ve been watching it for awhile now.
+Always hoping to bring you interesting folks doing even more interesting things in the Orlando and Central Florida area, we introduce Cristina Rodriguez of @SimpleTasteBuds.
+Cristina’s Instagram is a delicious treat highlighting some of the most delicious eats and treats in an around the Central Florida area; we’ve been watching it for awhile now.
 She’s also a self-proclaimed donut connoisseur!
 If you love looking at incredible food and drink or simply want to find some new places to try out, be sure to follow her.
 And now let’s get to know the lady behind the lens….

 Q. What brought you to Orlando, and how long have you lived here?